Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 ```
 ### Configuration for training

-Same as above, we decorate the `train_job()` by `@flow.global_function` in follwoing way then we get a job function for training.
+Same as above, we decorate the `train_job()` by `@flow.global_function` in following way then we get a job function for training.
 We can set the optimizer, learning rate and hyperparameters inner the job function.
 ```python
 @flow.global_function(type="train")
 def train_job(